-Challenges before Dr. Ambedkar's view on social justice: Dr. Ambedkar shouldered the responsibility of making just society on state.
+III Challenges before Dr. Ambedkar's Idea of Social Justice:

+Dr. Ambedkar shouldered the responsibility of making just society on state.
 He thought that state will protect all weaker sections, women and children from the exploitation of powerful.
 Further he thought that state shall make special provisions for the economic advancement of weaker sections of society.